 - Don't assume that unknown journals are weak.
 Low profile does not entail low quality, especially when journals are new.
 And all OA journals are new.
 Most new journals, both OA and non-OA, face the vicious circle of needing excellent submissions to generate prestige, and needing prestige to attract excellent submissions.
 Don't fault a journal for being only partway through the process of escaping this circle.
 Even new journals excellent from birth need time to develop a reputation for quality matching their actual quality.
 When an honest, new, and little-known journal is struggling for visibility, you can help it escape the circle by submitting some of your best work.
 In the words of Harvard's Faculty Advisory Council on the Library (April 2012), "move prestige to open access."

 - Is the publisher a member of the Open Access Scholarly Publishers Association (OASPA)?
-OASPA has a code of conduct requiring peer review, disclosure of a journal's vetting process, fees, and ownership, and prohibiting spam to solicit papers or members of editorial boards.
+OASPA has a code of conduct requiring peer review, requiring disclosure of a journal's vetting process, fees, and ownership, and prohibiting spam to solicit papers or members of editorial boards.
 Honest OA publishers might not yet be members of OASPA.
 But honest publishers should be encouraged to join, if only to help spread the OASPA code of conduct to more publishers and more journals.
-If your investigation doesn't turn up evidence you trust one way or another, then follow the rule to avoid publishers that are not members of OASPA, and don't hesitate to tell them that you are doing so.
+If your investigation of a particular journal doesn't turn up evidence you trust one way or another, then follow the rule to avoid publishers that are not members of OASPA, and don't hesitate to tell them that you are doing so.
 Similarly, if institutions must decide which OA journals to support, they could require OASPA membership and say so on a public web page (visible to authors and publishers).
 That will create an incentive for more OA publishers to join OASPA and live up to its code of conduct.

 - When you find a suitable OA journal, then submit your manuscript, just as you would to a conventional journal.